Jonathan Schofield on the 1945 Manchester Plan and modern echoes

 The world isn’t perfect, it’s messy and full of compromise.
 More to the point there simply wasn’t the money around to achieve the Plan.
 This worked out well for modern Manchester.
 We would have lost so much.
 And when you look at the ideas carried forward based on the Plan, the monumental stupidities of grand schemes such as Hulme Crescents, we can only shudder.
 Despite the wonderful optimism of the 1945 Manchester Plan it was way too ambitious, way too uniform, way too...well, paternalistic, and thus exactly what those drafting the plan had wished to avoid.

-Back to the Manchester Plan.
-Despite all the beautiful illustrations and stirring prose of the 1945 ideas, if carried through we would have been left with a Stalinist vision of a city, a huge extended version of Nova Huta close to Cracow.
+Despite all the beautiful illustrations and stirring prose of the 1945 ideas in the Manchester Pland, if carried through we would have been left with a Stalinist vision of a city, a huge extended version of Nova Huta close to Cracow.

 The Plan is superb but only because it failed; the vision is thrilling, the idealism stirring, the reality, apart from one or two ideas, would have been horrific.
 Instead of the glorious mess of Manchester architecture we would have been left with a regimented, cold and brutal street scene.
 To want that would have been irrational.

-It’s curious to imagine what Rowland Nicholas would think if he took a walk across the 2017 city from, say, Whitworth Park down Oxford Road, through St Peter’s Square, round through Castlefield and Spinningfields, St Ann’s Square, Exchange Square, the Cathedral Quarter, the Northern Quarter and Ancoats.
+It’s curious to imagine what Rowland Nicholas would think if he took a walk across the 2023 city from, say, Whitworth Park down Oxford Road, through St Peter’s Square, down to First Street, through Deansgate Square, round through Castlefield, out past Aviva Studios into Salford and up to Chapel Street, then back across the river through Spinningfields, St Ann’s Square, Exchange Square, the Cathedral Quarter, the Northern Quarter and Ancoats.